w3f/Grants-Program/applications/bridge_to_elrond.md

 - Over 1 year of experiences in Blockchain Development 2 years in Rust, 4 years in C

-**Verbal Kint**

-- Over 5 years of experiences in Blockchain Development 8 years in Rust, 1 year in Move, and 15 years of development experience overall

 ### Team Code Repos

 [Team repository](https://github.com/xp-network/)</br>